 Rail-Track Laying and Maintenance Equipment Operators

-What is the risk of automation?
+What do you think the risk of automation is?

 The number of 'Rail-Track Laying and Maintenance Equipment Operators' job openings is expected to rise 4.4% by 2031

-Updated projections are due Sep 2023.
+Updated projections are due 09-2023.

-In 2021 the median annual wage for 'Rail-Track Laying and Maintenance Equipment Operators' was $61,690, or $29.66 hourly
+In 2022, the median annual wage for 'Rail-Track Laying and Maintenance Equipment Operators' was $63,230, or $30 per hour

-As of 2021 there were 21,030 people employed as Rail-Track Laying and Maintenance Equipment Operators within the United States.
+As of 2022 there were 18,600 people employed as 'Rail-Track Laying and Maintenance Equipment Operators' within the United States.

-Put another way, around 1 in 6 thousand people are employed as Rail-Track Laying and Maintenance Equipment Operators.
+Put another way, around 1 in 7 thousand people are employed as 'Rail-Track Laying and Maintenance Equipment Operators'.

 Lay, repair, and maintain track for standard or narrow-gauge railroad equipment used in regular railroad service or in plant yards, quarries, sand and gravel pits, and mines.
 Includes ballast cleaning machine operators and railroad bed tamping machine operators.